 Fire Codes, Permits & Inspections

-For large fires such as bonfires, thawing fires, or fires required for other reasons, a burn permit must be obtained from Okotoks Fire Services.
+For large fires such as bonfires, thawing fires, or fires required for other reasons, a burn permit must be obtained from Okotoks Fire & Rescue.
 These fires must still use clean and dry burning materials.

 Please note that even with a burn permit, fires cannot be lit or continue to burn if winds exceed 30 km/hour nor do permits provided.
 For permits please contact Okotoks Fire Services at the contact information below.